 Designed for various experience levels, EasyPlex has a menu mode with simple, easy-to-follow directions for beginners, and it lets experienced users save time by working in the prompt or command modes.
-With EasyPlex, you can compose, edit, send, filerand faterard and green (sephisticated)

-options previously available only with more expensive services.
+With EasyPlex, you can compose, edit, send, filewaud@derativardageeofcsephisticated May Not Reprint Without Remission options previously available only with more expensive services.

 CompuServe's EasyPlex lets friends and relatives, associations and club members communicate any time of the day or night.
-And small business owners, real estate professionals, insurance agents, lawyers, writers, etc. can communicate quickly and simply-either interoffice or interstate.
+And small business owners, real estate professionals, insurance agents, lawyers, writers, etc. can communicate quickly and simply- either interoffice or interstate.
 "It's Easy."
 "Just Plex it!"